Fabric and energetics

 5 - Rayon/bamboo

-Polyester, viscose, nylon and acrylic have no positive effect and produce in my opinion a sweaty unbreathable warm, which could be beneficial for coats but not clothes.
-Here is a link to a video about this...https://www.bitchute.com/video/8G8PKL6JwWZE/
+Polyester, viscose, nylon and acrylic have no positive effect and produce in my opinion a sweaty unbreathable warm, which could be beneficial for coats but not clothes with direct contact to our skin.

 I recently bought some white school shirts and was surprised to find them 60% polyester and 40% cotton, when asked the store lady told me that they didn't sell 100% cotton shirts.
 Most of our clothes now look and feel woolly but are just modern man-made materials that have been made to feel like the real thing.